revvv/gdash/README.md

      You can try to import them with version GDash-export 1.1.
 Usually these caves start with binary header _GDashCRL_.
      See [#40](https://github.com/revvv/gdash-export-CrLi/issues/40)
 - Q: Does GDash for cygwin support gamepads?<br>
-  A: In theory yes, but currently after a cygwin update, it does not work any more.
+  A: In theory yes, but currently after a cygwin update, it does not work any more.<br>
      I don't know if or when cygwin will fix it.
 If you know more, please let me know!<br>
-     Note that GDash for cygwin is just a proof of concept: It's not really playable.
+     In general cygwin gamepad support has these restrictions:
+     1. No gamepad support in GTK+ mode.
+     2. Either HID or XInput gamepads or are supported, but not both.
+        Which one depends on the SDL developer's choice of the library version.

 ### Bulk export